Computer Information Systems in Sweden

-There is plenty to see and do in Malmo.
-From the archipelagos to the tallest skyscraper to castles, museums, beaches and wood-fired saunas, each day may be filled with magical adventures.
-Traveling from Malmo to Copenhagen is as simple as a 35 minute train ride.
+There is plenty to see and do in Malmö and other parts of Scandinavia.
+From nature, to castles, museums, beaches and wood-fired saunas, each day may be filled with magical adventures.
+Traveling from Malmö to Copenhagen is as simple as a 35 minute train ride.
 Norway and Finland are next door neighbors.
 Ferries make travel possible to other countries such as Germany and Poland.

 DirectorCarey Cole | email@example.com | Computer Information Systems